To pass this unit, please study the 18 vocabulary words below.

 UK

-The evolution of devices towards common functionality.
+the evolution of devices towards common functionality

 USA